So, you are looking for a supplement that can help you build strength and add muscle?

-At the top of our list of creatine supplements available is StrengthSeries Creatine HMB from Transparent Labs.
+At the top of our list of the best creatine supplements available is StrengthSeries Creatine HMB from Transparent Labs.
 This product is designed for fitness professionals and strength athletes and has been researched extensively.
 It uses only the highest quality proven ingredients to help promote strength, size and speed.

-Creatine HMB contains 5 grams of creatine monohydrate along with 2 grams of HMB making it a superior muscle and strength builder.
+Creatine HMB contains a 5-gram dose of creatine monohydrate along with 2 grams of HMB making it a superior muscle and strength builder.
 These two together are a beast of a combination.
 HMB, like creatine, has been shown to increase strength, lean body mass, and decrease fat mass when used along with resistance training.
 It has also been shown to have boost oxygen capacity in endurance athletes.
 This combination is what sets this product apart from the rest and makes this an absolute beast of a product.

 In addition, Creatine HMB contains a nice dose of Bioperine which gives the product a higher bioavailability.
 Having a higher bioavailability means the ingredients are more easily absorbed by the body.
 This will help you get the maximum effect.
 You also won’t get filler ingredients with this one like you do with many others.
 These guys really took it to another level with this one and we feel it is the best creatine on the market today.

 - 2 grams of HMB

 - Uses Bioperine for higher bioavailability

 - Use coupon code “TL10” at checkout to save 10%

 - Only available online on the manufacturer website

 Visit transparentlabs.com for more information on this product.

 #2 Creature from Beast Sports Nutrition